Stopping Wasps, Hornets, And Yellow Jackets From Invading Your Property

 Stopping Wasps, Hornets, and Yellow Jackets From Invading Your Property

-Even if you didn’t have a chance to eliminate a colony before it began in earnest, there are things you can do around your yard to reduce these stinging insects from invading your home and yard.
+Even if you didn’t have a chance to eliminate a colony before it began, there are things you can do to reduce stinging insects from invading your home and yard.

 Make sure you don’t leave sweet foods or drinks outside uncovered.

 Clean the drip tray on your grill regularly.

 Reduce the number of flowering plants around your house.

 If these steps don't do enough to reduce the stinging insect population around your yard, or if you find an active hive, contact The Original Bugman Pest Elimination, Inc. We can safely remove hives and reduce the stinging insect population around your house, keeping you and your family safe from painful, and potentially dangerous, stings.

 When it comes to stinging insects, don't take chances.
 To learn more about our stinging insect solutions or to get started today, contact us!